 Q: Who can I talk to about the issues in my marriage?

 A: You have a number of options depending on your needs.
-If you're a man, you can find a godly man or if you're a woman, find a godly woman who are in a healthy marriage relationship that will come alongside you and give support and encouragement.
+Find someone of the same gender that you know to be godly and trustworthy and is in a healthy marriage relationship that will come alongside you and give support and encouragement.
 As a couple you can also find an older couple who are willing to meet with you individually and as a couple and be your mentors.
 Another option is to contact pastoral staff or the marriage ministry staff for assistance.
 There are several recommended professional counselors available to you as well and you can find their contact information here.

 Q: How can I forgive my spouse for the pain he/she caused?